CtrlK

 Workflow Clarity

-The workflow is clearly sequenced: verify inputs → load template → build pitch → build slide spec → generate Kimi prompt → save 3 files.
-Validation is explicit with a comprehensive checklist including checking for remaining placeholders, timing coherence, and completeness of all deliverables.
-The prerequisite checkpoint is clearly stated.
+The workflow is clearly sequenced: verify inputs → load template → build pitch → build slide spec → generate Kimi prompt → save files.
+Validation is explicit with a comprehensive checklist including placeholder verification.
+The prerequisite checkpoint from Stage 4 is clearly stated, and the Kimi usage steps include a verification step before proceeding.

 3 / 3